mokhtar200/scMetaboFlux/README.md

 ## License

-MIT License - see LICENSE file for details.
+The Artistic License 2.0 - see LICENSE file for details.

 ## Contributing